HanZheng912/CS370FinalProject/Final Project Code/backend/ReadMe.md

 Airport Departure Planner

 The Airport Departure Planner is a web application designed to help users determine the best time to leave for the airport.
-Users enter their starting address, select an airport, choose an arrival date and time, and provide additional trip details.
-The system then calculates and displays a recommended departure time along with a breakdown of contributing factors.
+Users enter their starting address, select an airport, choose an arrival date and time, and provide trip details such as transportation type and weather.
+The system calculates and displays a recommended departure time along with a clear breakdown of how that time was determined.

-The project uses a React frontend and a Java backend deployed on Apache Tomcat.
-Address autocomplete functionality is powered by the Google Places API, which is accessed securely through the backend to keep API keys hidden from the frontend.
+The application replaces all mock logic with real backend calculations using live Google APIs.
+Traffic, distance, weather delays, and transportation buffers are all factored into the final result.

+Key Features

+Real recommended departure time based on traffic and distance

+Weather-based delay calculation using live forecast data

+Address autocomplete using Google Places

+Support for typed addresses and Place IDs

+Clear breakdown showing base travel time, weather delay, and buffer time

+Secure backend-only API usage (no API keys exposed to frontend)

+APIs Used

+The project integrates several Google APIs on the backend:

+Google Places API – Address autocomplete and Place ID support

+Google Geocoding API – Fallback when a Place ID is not available

+Google Routes API – Calculates base travel time with real traffic

+Google Weather API – Fetches forecast data and converts it into weather delay minutes

+All API calls are handled by the backend to keep keys secure.

 Project Structure

-The project is divided into two main parts: a backend and a frontend.
-The backend contains Java servlet files, configuration files, and build settings, while the frontend contains the React application, configuration files, and UI components.
-The backend is packaged and deployed as a WAR file, and the frontend runs as a development server during local testing.
+The project is split into two main folders:

+backend/
+Contains Java servlets, API logic, validation, and Google API integrations.
+The backend is built as a WAR file and deployed to Apache Tomcat.

+frontend/
+Contains the React application built with Vite.
+This includes the trip form, results modal, layout, and validation logic.

 Backend Overview

 The backend is built using Java Servlets and runs on Apache Tomcat.
-Its main responsibility is to handle address autocomplete requests from the frontend.

-When the backend receives a search query, it forwards the request to the Google Places Autocomplete API.
-The response from Google is then processed and transformed into a simplified format that the frontend can easily consume.
-This prevents unnecessary data from being sent to the client and keeps the application efficient.
+Its responsibilities include:

+Validating all incoming trip data

+Calling Google APIs (Places, Geocoding, Routes, Weather)

+Calculating base travel time using traffic-aware routing

+Applying weather delay minutes

+Applying cab pickup buffer time if selected

+Computing the final recommended departure time

+Returning a clean JSON response to the frontend

+The main backend logic lives in TripEstimateServlet.java.
-CORS handling was added to the backend so that requests from the frontend development server are allowed during local development.
-This resolved cross-origin request issues caused by the frontend and backend running on different ports.
+CORS handling is enabled to allow communication with the frontend dev server during local testing.

-The backend was tested independently by calling the autocomplete endpoint directly in a browser to verify that valid address suggestions were returned.

 Frontend Overview

-The frontend is built using React and Vite and functions as a single-page application.
+The frontend is built with React and Vite as a single-page application.

-The main user interface includes a trip form where users can enter a starting address, select an airport, choose a desired arrival date and time, and provide transportation and weather information.
-The address input field includes a live autocomplete dropdown that updates as the user types.

-The frontend originally used a static list of mock New York City addresses to simulate autocomplete behavior.
-This mock data was removed and replaced with real address suggestions fetched from the backend API.
-The frontend now dynamically displays live suggestions based on user input.

-State management is used to control loading states, dropdown visibility, selected values, and validation messages.
+Key UI components include:

+TripForm.jsx – Handles user input and validation

+ResultsPanel.jsx – Displays the recommended departure time and breakdown

+Layout.jsx – Provides consistent page layout

+App.jsx – Controls overall state and request flow

+The frontend sends structured trip data to the backend and displays results returned by the server.
+All mock data has been removed.

 Address Autocomplete Flow

-When the user types at least three characters into the address input field, the frontend sends the query to the backend autocomplete endpoint.
-The backend then calls the Google Places API, processes the response, and returns a simplified list of address suggestions.
+User types at least three characters into the address field

-The frontend displays these suggestions in a dropdown below the input field.
-Selecting a suggestion fills the address field and closes the dropdown.
-This flow was tested by entering locations such as “Queens” and confirming that real Google Places results appeared correctly.
+Frontend sends the query to the backend

+Backend calls Google Places API

+Results are simplified and returned

+Frontend displays suggestions in a dropdown

+If a Place ID is not available, the backend falls back to geocoding the typed address.

-How to Run the Project
+How to Run the Project Locally (If Deployed Version Fails) Prerequisites
-Backend Setup

-To run the backend, Java must be installed and configured on the system.
-A Google Maps API key must be created and set as an environment variable so it can be accessed by the backend.
-The backend project is built into a WAR file and deployed to Apache Tomcat.
-Once Tomcat is started, the backend API endpoint can be accessed locally to confirm that it is running correctly.
+Java JDK installed

+Maven installed

+Node.js installed

+Apache Tomcat installed

+Google Maps API key with required APIs enabled

+API key set as an environment variable:

+GOOGLE_MAPS_API_KEY=your_api_key_here

+Backend: Clean Redeploy (Required)

+This process ensures Tomcat does not use cached or stale files.

+1) Stop Tomcat

+Navigate to the Tomcat bin directory and stop the server.

+Windows:

+shutdown.bat

+Mac / Linux:

+./shutdown.sh

+2) Delete Deployed App and Caches

+Remove the deployed backend folder, cached files, and WAR file from Tomcat.

+Delete:

+webapps/backend

+webapps/backend.war

+work/Catalina/localhost/backend

+(This step is important to avoid old code being reused.)

+3) Build the Backend WAR

+From the backend project directory:

+mvn clean package

+This will generate a new WAR file inside the target folder.

+4) Copy WAR to Tomcat

+Copy the generated WAR file into Tomcat’s webapps directory.

+Example:

+copy target/backend.war TOMCAT_HOME/webapps/backend.war

+Tomcat will automatically deploy it on startup.

+5) Start Tomcat

+From the Tomcat bin directory:

+Windows:

+startup.bat

+Mac / Linux:

+./startup.sh

+Once started, the backend should be available locally.

 Frontend Setup

-To run the frontend, Node.js must be installed.
-After installing the project dependencies, the frontend development server can be started.
-Once running, the application is accessible in a browser using the local development URL provided by Vite.

-Notes

-The frontend no longer uses mock address data and instead relies entirely on the backend for autocomplete suggestions.
-All Google Places API requests are handled server-side to improve security.
-The system has been tested end-to-end to ensure that typing an address produces real suggestions and that the frontend and backend communicate correctly.
+From the frontend directory:

+Install dependencies:

+npm install

+Start the development server:

+npm run dev

+Vite will display a local URL in the terminal.
+Open it in a browser to access the application.